Talha114/urdu-transliteration/README.md

-# Urdu to Roman Urdu Transliteration
+# Roman Urdu to Urdu Transliteration

-This is a basic program for Urdu to Roman Urdu transliteration and vice versa.
+This is a basic program for Roman Urdu to Urdu transliteration.
 It maps Urdu characters to their corresponding Roman Urdu equivalents using dictionaries and replaces them in the strings.

 ## Urdu Dictionary